 Each week, we will take a look at the hot seat/pressure on a program for all 125 coaches.
 Some new coaches will rank high due to poor performances but aren't in any danger of losing their job.

-And another important note when reading our coach on the hot seat rankings: Outside of the top 10-15 coaches, it’s all about the pressure on a program.
-While some coaches – like Mississippi State’s Dan Mullen and Indiana’s Kevin Wilson – aren’t in any danger of being fired.
+And another important note when reading our coach on the hot seat rankings: Outside of the top-10 coaches, it’s all about the pressure on a program.
+While some coaches – like Mississippi State’s Dan Mullen, Indiana’s Kevin Wilson and Maryland’s Randy Edsall – aren’t in any danger of being fired.
 However, both coaches need to continue to show the program is headed in the right direction.

 Ranking All 125 CFB Coaches on Hot Seat/Pressure on Program to Win in 2013

 |1||Mike London||2-8||All signs point to London returning for 2014.|